marko213/GDE/INSTRUCTIONS.md

 <b>Note: when using this mode, it is best to enable lazy evaluation mode and to set the speed to 1x - 4x.
 The simulation speed DOES NOT affect the ASAP mode much (if at all), but gives a better visual on each frame.</b></p>

 <p>Pressing the 'G' key or the button "Do the rest of this generation ASAP" will complete the current generation ASAP.
 It will not show any following creatures in that generation and will insted process them in the background.
-The screen may freeze in the process, but this is normal.
+The screen (window) may freeze in the process, but this is normal.

 <b>Note: when using this mode, it is best to enable lazy evaluation.</b></p>